joda01/imagec/README.md

 microsoft/onnxruntime   |https://github.com/microsoft/onnxruntime       | MIT

 Thank's to the authors of [imagej](https://github.com/imagej/imagej2) I ported some image processing algorithms from to C++.
-imageC is the follower of [evanalyzer](https://github.com/joda01/evanalyzer).
+ImageC is the follower of [evanalyzer](https://github.com/joda01/evanalyzer).